-Even since I have studied physics in high school, I have been a longstanding admirer of Nicola Tesla, one of the greatest inventors which ever lived.
+Ever since I studied physics in high school, I have been a longstanding admirer of Nicola Tesla, one of the greatest inventors ever.
 Father of the alternating current, he competed with the most brilliant minds of his time to bring progress to mankind.

 What absolutely amazes me is Tesla’s initiative to provide free wireless electricity.
-The tower he built with this purpose has been destroyed in order to prevent USA’s enemies to use it in strategical purposes.
+The tower he built for this purpose has been destroyed to prevent the USA’s enemies from using it for strategical purposes.
 I will never stop wondering what would have been if he would have had the chance to finish his project.
 The world we live in would have been totally different.

-I learned a lot of new things from this documentary, an insightful perspective on the past and a proof that the greatest human inventions are almost always used first for military purposes.
-I also imagine that for those of you having more technical inclinations, you will find delight in the scenes where from the museum.
+I learned a lot of new things from this documentary, an insightful perspective on the past, and proof that the most significant human inventions are almost always used first for military purposes.
+I also imagine that those with more technical inclinations will find delight in the scenes from the museum.

-Although it is clear the filmmakers did not have a lot of resources, the structure and the story of the documentary is enough captivating and relevant in content to make it above average.
-A good lesson in doing much with little resources.
+Although it is clear the filmmakers did not have a lot of resources, the documentary’s structure and story are captivating enough and relevant in content to make it above average.
+A good lesson in doing much with little help.

 Text copyright © Marcus Victor Grant 2011-present, all rights reserved.

 The materials on this blog are subject to this disclaimer.